What is iOS? Unveiled in 5 Minutes: Key Features & Uses

 1. Multitasking and Extensibility

-Multitasking: iPadOS excels in multitasking capabilities.
+Multitasking:iPadOS excels in multitasking capabilities.
 Unlike iOS for the iPhone, iPadOS supports true multitasking modes, allowing apps to be displayed in split-screen mode or using features like Stage Manager to run multiple applications simultaneously.
+This is useful when the speed change should affect only one section instead of forcing the whole clip to slow down.

 External Displays and Accessories: